butterproject/butter-android/.github/ISSUE_TEMPLATE/add-a-new-movie.md

 ---
 name: Add a new movie
-about: Describe this issue template's purpose here.
+about: Do not open an issue
 title: Do not open an issue
 labels: wontfix
 assignees: ''